Government to extend Stormont election deadline and cut MLA pay

 “The Secretary of State’s announcement provides further space for early substantive progress in discussions between the EU and UK on the issues of most concern to people and business in NI,” he said.

-DUP leader Sir Jeffrey Donaldson told the Northern Ireland Secretary that the people of Northern Ireland need a “solution that sees the institutions restored on the basis that Northern Ireland is an integral part of the United Kingdom”.
+DUP leader Sir Jeffrey Donaldson told Mr Heaton-Harris that people need a “solution that sees the institutions restored on the basis that Northern Ireland is an integral part of the United Kingdom”.

 Earlier, his party colleague Edwin Poots said insisted a cut to MLA pay would have absolutely “no influence whatsoever” on his party’s stance.

-Sinn Fein vice-president Michelle O’Neill said the uncertainty over an election was not good enough.
+Sinn Fein vice-president Michelle O’Neill said the uncertainty over an election was not good enough and she accused Mr Heaton-Harris of “dithering and indecision”.

 “What we now have are new deadlines, multiple deadlines, in which he (Mr Heaton-Harris) may or may not call an election,” she told reporters at Stormont.